STUDY

 Present continuous tense is also known as present progressive tense.

-This tense is used to express an ongoing or continued action in the present time.
-Such action is occurring exactly at the time when a person is speaking about it.
-It is called Continuous tense because it describes an action which is currently in progress.
+This tense is used to express actions that are ongoing or in progress at the present moment.
+This tense highlights activities occurring exactly at the time of speaking.
+It is called “continuous” because it emphasizes that the action is currently in progress.

 Structure of Sentence: